-CHE\250, Instrumental Analysis (4 cr./6 contact hours) \$\$ Laboratory Course Fee and chromatography (paper, thin layer, gas-liquid, and liquid-liquid).
+This course is a theoretical and hands-on introduction to analytical instruments commonly used in chemical, biological, and environmental analyses.
+Students will become familiar with polarimetry, refractometry, spectrophotometry (infrared, ultraviolet, visible, and atomic absorption), and chromatography (paper, thin layer, gas-liquid, and liquid-liquid).
 Sample preparation, analysis, and data evaluation will be emphasized.
 Lecture: 3 hours per week.
-Laboratory: 3 hours per week.
+Lab: 3 hours per week.
+Prerequisite: CHE121 with a grade of "C-" or better, OR permission of the instructor.